 - When providing coaching support.
-At this point there is feedback from both the coach and the student.
+At this point, there is feedback from both the coach and the student.
 As coaching involves the setting of goals the student has to give feedback on the progress and what difficulties are being encountered.
 The coach also has to give feedback on the modification of the program if need be.

 - Reviewing how a delegated activity is progressing.
-When you delegate work there is need for feedback from both ends to ascertain that the job is being done correctly and the person delegated has understood the instructions.
+When you delegate work there is a need for feedback from both ends to ascertain that the job is being done correctly and the person delegated has understood the instructions.

 - Conducting management reviews and appraisals.
-In a work environment as a leader you will be required to conduct employment appraisals for your juniors.
-Appraisals are a two way assessment.
+In a work environment as a leader, you will be required to conduct employment appraisals for your juniors.
+Appraisals are a two-way assessment.
 The person being assessed gives feedback to his appraiser and vice versa.